pawelsawicz/checkout-payment-gateway/docs/event-modeling.md

 - Coupled systems: *payment gateway* and *acquiring bank*, *payment gateway* needs to physically awaits for the callback from the *acquiring bank*.

-Situations to consider, when this architecture could be helpful:
+Situations to consider, when this architecture could be implemented:
 - Early stage company
 - Read/Write is not a problem
 - Vertical scaling is still an option